Cincinnati man charged after Hamilton man stabbed in throat

 - Oops!Something went wrong.Please try again later.

 Jan.
-10—A man is recovering from a stabbing to the throat and another is behind bars charged in a recent incident at a Hamilton residence.
+11—A man is recovering from a stabbing to the throat and another is behind bars charged in a recent incident at a Hamilton residence.

-Police were called to a residence in the 1200 block of Chestnut Street about 3 p.m.
-Jan.
-7 on a report of a stabbing.
-They found Timothy Wyatt, 50, with the stab wound.
+Police were called about 3 p.m.
+Friday to a residence in the 1200 block of Chestnut Street on a report of a stabbing.
+They found Timothy Wyatt, 50, with a stab wound.

-Wyatt told police, the suspect "slit his throat" and ran back inside, according to the Hamilton Police report.
+Wyatt told police the suspect "slit his throat" and ran back inside, according to a Hamilton Police Department report.

-Officers made several attempts to get the suspect, James Vasquez, to come out of the building, and he eventually complied.
+Officers made several attempts to get the suspect, identified as James Vasquez, to come out of the building, and he eventually complied.

 Wyatt told police that Vasquez asked him how much money he had, then told him to empty his pockets and was "making statements that didn't make sense."